webpack/webpack-cli/MIGRATE.md

 1. All loaders now have to have the *loader* suffix, e.g. `babel` -> `babel-loader`

 **Note: This command does NOT handle updating dependencies in _package.json_, it is only a migration tool for the config file itself.
-The user is expected to manage dependencies themselves.**
+Users are expected to manage dependencies themselves.**